Lavbella/controlWP/README.md

 ### Features
 * **Comprehensive Content Management:** View and list website posts, pages, and media gallery items.
 * **Publishing Metrics:** Check and monitor the total number of posts published per day.
-* **Advanced Post Creation:** Create new posts with featured background images, titles, and body content.
+* **Advanced Post Creation:** Create new posts with featured background images, titles, body content, and **assigned categories**.
 Supports file uploads with dynamic link injection into the post content.
 * **Flexible Publishing:** Save articles directly as drafts or publish them live immediately.
-* **Post Editing:** Modify and change the status of existing posts at any time between "Published" and "Draft".
+* **Post Editing:** Modify and change the categories or status of existing posts at any time between "Published" and "Draft".
 * **Maintenance Status Check:** Instantly verify whether the target WordPress site is currently in maintenance mode.
 * **Advanced Draft Extraction:** Special integration using `beautifulsoup4` and `lxml` packages to bypass default WordPress API restrictions, enabling seamless listing and retrieval of draft posts without demanding complex elevated administrative permissions.